UiL-OTS-labs/jspsych-lexical-decision/README.md

 - **jspsych-audlexdec-vp**    lexical decision (auditory target stimulus) + visual prime
 - **jspsych-audlexdec-vp-vm** lexical decision (auditory target stimulus) + visual masked prime

-however, it is one experient capable of running all subflavors above.
+however, it is one experiment capable of running all subflavors above.
 The list of stimuli will determine what subflavor will presentented to the subjects of this experiment.